MTN (TV station): History

 The Australian Broadcasting Authority relaxed the rules regarding station ownership in solus markets in the mid-1990s.
 The changes allowed for one company to operate two stations without competition, provided the Authority did not have reason to believe another company would be interested.
-MTN applied for a Section 38A licence in 1995, and after being refused once, challenged the Authority, and was successful on appeal – ultimately being granted the second license on 18 July 1996.
+MTN applied for a Section 38A licence in 1995, and after being refused once, challenged the Authority, and was successful on appeal – ultimately being granted the second licence on 18 July 1996.
 The second channel launched on 5 October 1997, on UHF channel 31 using the callsign AMN (a variation of Victorian station AMV).
 It was a direct feed of Prime Television Orange, with the exception of its local news, which AMN replaced with alternative programming.
 Since then, AMN has changed from being a direct feed of Prime7 to being a feed of Seven Network Sydney.

 WIN Corporation brought MTN and AMN from then-owner Associated Media Investments on 6 July 1998.
 Following the sale of the station, minor changes occurred, including MTN changing its on-air branding from MTN Television to WIN Television, and the news service rebranded as WIN News.

-In 2000, the government introduced changes to the Broadcasting Services Act 1992 which allowed for two-station markets such as the M.I.A. to be granted a third license to be broadcast in digital-only.
-This change in the Act became Section 38B, and saw the region allocated a third license on 14 June 2011.
+In 2000, the government introduced changes to the Broadcasting Services Act 1992 which allowed for two-station markets such as the MIA to be granted a third licence to be broadcast in digital-only.
+This change in the Act became Section 38B, and saw the region allocated a third licence on 14 June 2011.
 This third station, using the call sign MDN and broadcasting on channel 32, launched on 13 January 2012.

 On 1 July 2016, to reflect WIN's new affiliation agreement with Network Ten, AMN and MDN swapped affiliates – with AMN becoming a Ten affiliate while MDN became a Nine affiliate.

 On 1 July 2021, to reflect WIN's new affiliation agreement with Nine Network, AMN and MDN swapped affiliates – with AMN becoming a Nine affiliate while MDN became a 10 affiliate.

 Digital television

 In 2000, the government introduced changes to the Broadcasting Services Act 1992 which sought for all broadcasters to transmit in digital by 1 January 2004.
-To assist solus markets such as the M.I.A., the government allowed networks to multichannel the digital broadcasts, whereby the two stations are transmitted on the one channel or frequency.
+To assist solus markets such as the MIA, the government allowed networks to multichannel the digital broadcasts, whereby the two stations are transmitted on the one channel or frequency.
 Digital television transmission began in the region in 2003, with both WIN and Prime broadcasting on the one channel (channel 6).

 On 1 December 2010, Network Ten began broadcast into the area for the first time.

 In May 2011, WIN announced that it would broadcast the multichannels of the Nine, Seven and Ten networks, including high-definition channels, by December 2011.
 However, WIN did not meet the deadline, despite the Minister for Communications setting a deadline of 4 December 2011 for the full suite of channels.
 WIN commented in December 2011 that Go!, Eleven, One and Gem would launch by the third week of January 2012. began broadcasting on 13 January 2012.